Global dynamics of a two-species competition patch model in a Y-shaped river network: Introduction

 The rest of the paper is organized as follows.
 In Sect.
 2, we rewrite model \eqref{App1} in another form and introduce some notions of a Y-shaped river network for later use.
 In Sect.
 3, we show that, under certain condition, there exist no positive equilibrium for model \eqref{App1} in the Y-shaped river network.
-Finally, we obtain the global dynamics and give some numerical simulations in Sect.
-4.
+Then, we obtain the global dynamics in Sect.
+4. Finally, we give some numerical simulations and conclusion remarks in Sect.
+5.